 1. Interlibrary Loan

 2. Fax, and copying

-3. Story time and Youth Services Programming
+3. Story time and Youth Services Programing

-4. Teen programming
+4. Programming for all ages

 5. Meeting and Study rooms

 6. GED and English as a Second Language Classes

 7. Summer and Winter Reading Programs

 8. Test proctoring

-9. Public computers and wi-fi
+9. Public computers and Wi-Fi

 10. Reference and Research Assistance

 11. Online Databases

-12. Ebooks and Music Downloading
+12. E books and Music Downloading

-13. Adult programming
+13. Passport Acceptance

-14. Family programming